mdn/content-team-projects/contrib-docs/how-to-write/what-we-write/index.md

 MDN Web Docs contains _browser-neutral_ documentation that enables web developers to write _browser-agnostic_ code.
 In this article, you'll find information about whether or not a given topic and/or type of content should be included on MDN Web Docs.

-> **Note:** Be aware that all contributions to MDN fall under specific open source licenses; these are [described in detail](/en-US/docs/MDN/About#copyrights_and_licenses) on our [About MDN](/en-US/docs/MDN/About) page.
-Keep in mind that Mozilla's [Websites & Communications Terms of Use](https://www.mozilla.org/en-US/about/legal/terms/mozilla/) are in effect when you use or contribute to MDN. <!--- links need to be revisited--->
+> **Note:** Be aware that all contributions to MDN Web Docs fall under specific open source licenses; these are [described in detail](/en-US/docs/MDN/About#copyrights_and_licenses) on our [About MDN](/en-US/docs/MDN/About) page.
+Keep in mind that Mozilla's [Websites & Communications Terms of Use](https://www.mozilla.org/en-US/about/legal/terms/mozilla/) are in effect when you use or contribute to MDN Web Docs. <!--- links need to be revisited--->

 ## Topics that belong on MDN Web Docs

 In general, if it's an open web technology, we document it on MDN Web Docs.
-This includes any feature that can be used by web developers creating websites and applications, now and in the near future.
+This includes any feature that can be used by web developers to create websites and applications, now and in the near future.

 If a feature is implemented by multiple browsers and either accepted as standard or is progressing towards standardization, then yes, we definitely document it here.
 If a feature is still very experimental and not implemented in multiple browsers and/or liable to change, then it is still suitable for inclusion, but may not be seen as a priority for the writer's team to work on.
 <!-- need to follow up on Ruth's feedback here: https://github.com/mdn/content-team-projects/pull/20#discussion_r865151254 -->